Fredericton Housing Needs Assessment

 Soon to be homeless

-by worried mom of 3, almost 3 years ago
+by worried mom of 3, over 3 years ago

 My three kids and I are living with a friend of mine but she found out yesterday that she has to move out and was not given much notice.
 I just moved here and got my son registered at the school for our area and now we will have no where to go and I'm worried what will happen next.